hasier-inan/jenkins-job-subgroups/README.md

 # jenkins-job-subgroups
-Creates subgroups for Jenkins jobs based on their titles, such as `[Subgroup] Something something something`, to help keep the job tab as clean as possible.
+Creates subgroups for Jenkins jobs based on their titles, such as `(Subgroup)Something something something`, to help keep job tabs as clean and organised as possible.